 Want to start riding to work but don’t know where to start?
-Here are seven tips to get your wheels in motion.
+Here are six tips to get your wheels in motion.

-Here’s seven tips to help make your first ride smoother.
+Here’s six tips to help make your first ride smoother.

 1. Get the right equipment